Not So Dusty (1956 film): Production

 The film was made at Twickenham Studios and on location around London.
-It is a remake of a 1936 film of the same title which had also been directed by Maclean Rogers.
+It is a remake of the 1936 film Not So Dusty which was also directed by Maclean Rogers.
 Wally Patch, who had written and starred in the earlier film, appears in a small role in the remake.

+Critical reception

+The Monthly Film Bulletin wrote: "Rather laboured comedy, depressingly laced with topical gags.
+Joy Nichols sings pleasantly."

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "mediocre", writing: "Remake of 1936 film of the same title, brought up to date in rather laboured fashion."